w3c-ccg/edu_occ_verifiable_credentials/open_badge_assertions_as_verifiable_credentials.md

 }
 ```

+## TODOs
+* Develop an actual prototype context file so that we can start conversation around what additions to the various vocabularies should be proposed (as well as gain the ability to actually produce a valid JSON-LD Signature)
+* Reference an appropriate LD Signature suite and provide a dummy implementation.
+This should be appropriate to use with
+* Choose a DID resolver method and generate/publish the appropriate keys and DID document so it may be successfully resolved, and public key information may be discovered.
+  - Actually LD-sign the example data using the generated keypair.
+* Show implementation of the latest blockcerts draft in the LD signature

 ## Questions
 - Are other changes related to Recipient and Issuer use of DIDs?
 I.e. recipient `type` and `identity` fields; can we just use `@id` instead?
+  * We can consider `id` (aliased in OB)